FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/storage_security.md

 [INFO] "nodes/127.0.0.1/node0/conf/node.pem" encrypted!
 ```

 After execution, the node private key is automatically encrypted.
-The files before encryption are backed up to the files' ssl.key.bak.xxxxxx 'and' node.pem.bak.xxxxxx '.**Keep the backup private key safe and delete the backup private key generated on the node**
+The files before encryption are backed up to the files' ssl.key.bak.xxxxxx 'and' node.pem.bak.xxxxxx '**Keep the backup private key safe and delete the backup private key generated on the node**

 If you view 'ssl.key', you can see that it has been encrypted as ciphertext